-Those bigger stories are The Sweetest Thing, After The Rain and Long Walk Home (which will be out in November.)
+Those bigger stories are The Sweetest Thing, After The Rain and Long Walk Home.
 There’s also another novella The Sweetest Sound which gives us the story of Charlie, an important character from The Sweetest Thing.

-So it’s complicated!
-And there are connections in various stories with a whole lot of other Marietta characters, too, so your only real choice is to make sure you’ve liked the Montana Born Books Facebook page, followed @MontanaBornBook on Twitter, and bookmarked the website, so that you don’t miss any of these great stories… not to mention the regular giveaways with great prizes!
+And there are connections in various stories with a whole lot of other Marietta characters, too, such as those from the Montana Born Brides, Montana Born Rodeo and Montana Born Homecoming, as well as C J Carmichael’s wonderful Carrigans of the Circle C series, so your only real choice is to make sure you’ve liked the Montana Born Books Facebook page, and all that other fun internet stuff, so that you don’t miss any of these great stories… not to mention the regular giveaways with great prizes!